PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/stores/stores-listing.md

 The following fields are shown in this section:

-If you check a field, change its value, and save, the multistore behavior will not apply to this shop (or group), for this particular parameter."
 When the toggle is switched to "no" - all fields below are not possible to edit, until the field is selected by a checkbox on the left.
 When the toggle is switched to "yes" - all fields get automatically selected with the checkboxes, and are possible to edit.